 Coastal to offshore waters.
 Blacktips often come inshore in large schools, particularly in association with Spanish mackerel.
 Frequently, the most common shark in clear-water cuts and along beaches in Florida and Bahamas.

 One of the most common shark species in Florida coastal waters

 Fishing Tips and Facts: Blacktip sharks are sometimes caught by sport fishers off the beach or offshore.
 They provide a good fight, often leaping out of the water.”

 Recreational Regulations here.
 Please see source & more information here.

 Please click here to Book A Charter or call 239-472-8658 and here for Live Sanibel Traffic Cams.
 Monday, July 9, Captiva Island Fishing Charters, Captain Joe’s Charters, Blacktip Sharks, Catch & Release, click here for College Of Fishing Hats & Apparel.

 We’re located at Castaways Marina, Santiva, Sanibel Island, just before the Blind Pass bridge to Captiva Island.

 After a fierce storm, Turner Beach, the beach adjoining the Pass, is frequently covered with a bounty of shells from Olives to Fighting Whelks to the more common Conchs.
 The fishing is also renowned with sharks in the summer, tailing redfish on the bayside flats and snook under and off the Blind Pass bridge.
 Because Turner Beach faces Westward, the sunsets are spectacular and a popular viewing point for residents and visitors alike.

 Fair winds and following seas,

-Captain Joey Burnsed ~ please click calendar at the upper right or call 239-472-8658 to book a Sanibel & Captiva Islands, Boca Grande or Fort Myers fishing guide trip or shelling charter.
+Captain Joey Burnsed ~ please click here for calendar or call 239-472-8658 to book a Sanibel & Captiva Islands, Boca Grande or Fort Myers fishing guide trip or shelling charter.